ethanburmane/yt2lp/README.md

 yt2lp [youtube url] --timestamps="[timestamps]"
 ```

-# Usage with Apple Music
+## Usage with Apple Music
 To upload the albums you convert onto your Apple Music account, open the app on yout desktop, open the *Recently Added* tab, and drag your album folder into the *Recently Added* page

-# Usage with Spotify
+## Usage with Spotify
 To upload the albums you convert onto your Spotify Account, you must first allow local files

 On the Spotify desktop app, navigate to Settings > Your Library and turn *Show Local Files* on

 Next, find *Show songs from*, click *Add Source*, and select the folder with your album

+# Future Updates
+In future updates, support for multiple videos and YouTube playlists will be added

 More information about uploading local files to Spotify can be found [here](https://support.spotify.com/us/article/local-files/)